Director of Enrichment Programs & Summer Camp

 RPCV Burkina Faso

-Mark-Anthony grew up here in Dorchester and has been a member of the Sportsmen’s community for nearly twenty years.
+Mark-Anthony grew up in Dorchester and has been a member of the Sportsmen’s community for nearly twenty years.
 Throughout his tennis career he has developed his skills on the court with the help of many coaches on his journey around the country at some of the most prestigious tennis programs and academies.
 At Whittier College, Mark-Anthony helped the Poets to reach their best conference finish of all time.
-Recently Mark-Anthony earned a certification from the Professional Tennis Registry for coaching players 10 and under.
-The knowledge he has acquired through diligent work on and off court over the past sixteen years is what makes him one of our more experienced coaches, not to mention the youngest of the group.
-Mark-Anthony’s enthusiasm and love for the game is always evident when on court with the juniors and his commitment to their success is unmatched.
+Recently he has earned teaching certificates specializing in High Performance, Adult and Ten & Under from the Professional Tennis Registry.
+The knowledge he has acquired through diligent work on and off court over the past twenty years is what makes him one of our valued team members.
+Mark-Anthony’s enthusiasm and love for the game is always evident when on court with juniors and adults, his commitment to their success is unmatched.

 Paul has been a tennis enthusiast for many years, and is currently coaching in the Match Point Community Tennis Program.
 He has served at the Hennigan School, Lee School, and Haynes Early Childhood Center over the past five years.
 He spent several of his early school years growing up in Jamaica Plain.
 As a former teacher and administrator, he has been working with children for over 30 years.